peverwhee/CAM-docs/doc/source/cam5_scientific_guide/chapter6.rst

 Snow to ice conversion occurs if the snow layer overlying the sea ice becomes thick enough to depress the snow-ice interface below freeboard (the ocean surface).
-This process is only accounted for when is coupled to a mixed layer ocean, otherwise the snow depth is merely capped at 0.5
+This process is only accounted for when |cam| is coupled to a mixed layer ocean, otherwise the snow depth is merely capped at 0.5
 m.
 The interface height is: